Return to school unexpectedly boosts UK economy in January | Business

 The ONS said economic output in January stood 0.2% below its pre-pandemic level of February 2020 - in contrast to other advanced economies - and had shown zero growth over the last three months and the past year.
 Friday's data are unlikely to materially change the debate at the Bank of England as it weighs up whether to raise interest rates again at its March meeting.

 The chance of a 25 percentage point increase in Bank Rate on March 23 receded slightly on Friday to about 83%, according to financial market pricing, from 100% earlier this week.
-Britain economy had proved "more resilient than many expected, but there is a long way to go," said finance minister Jeremy Hunt, who presents his annual budget next week.
+CLASSROOM ECONOMICS

+Prime Minister Rishi Sunak said the fundamentals of Britain's economy were strong, adding that his finance minister Jeremy Hunt would announce more details about the government's economic plans in his upcoming annual budget.
+Hunt looks set to keep his grip on the public finances in Wednesday's budget, refraining from big tax cuts or spending increases until the next election comes closer into view.

 The government had previously reported high rates of flu and scarlet fever during December.
 Fear of contracting COVID-19 over Christmas may also have contributed to children being taken out of school early.
 Education represents 6% of Britain's economy and student numbers are the main way the ONS measures the quantity of service the sector provides.